copsTvFan/cops-episode-guide/guide.md

   her husband would be very upset if he knew she was parked in the park.
 - Officer Chris Kennedy of the Las Vegas, NV Metropolitan Police Department spots a male walking down the street and decides to talk to him.
-The man tells Kennedy that he has felony convictions for “gaming”.
+The man tells Kennedy that he has felony convictions for "gaming".
 He explains that he used a quarter on a string to fool slot machines and gamble on them.
 When Kennedy asks to pat the man down, he shows his wallet and a wallet he claims he just found at the bus stop.
 The man talks at length about karma and how he